shundhammer/qdirstat/README.md

 _There be dragons._ ;-)

-### Architecture maintainer wanted for QDirStat for MacOS X
+### Architecture maintainer wanted for QDirStat for macOS

-If you are a developer with some prior C++ and Qt knowledge on the MacOS X platform and you'd like to see QDirStat working there, please consider joining the team.
+If you are a developer with some prior C++ and Qt knowledge on the macOS platform and you'd like to see QDirStat working there, please consider joining the team.